Stocks close lower on Wall Street ahead of earnings reports

-Stocks are edging lower on Wall Street in afternoon trading Monday as investors look ahead to the latest round of corporate earnings reports and a busy week of inflation updates.
+Wall Street added to its recent string of losses Monday, as stocks fell ahead of a busy week of inflation updates and the start of corporate earnings reporting season.

-The S&P 500 fell 0.5% as of 3:35 p.m.
-Eastern.
-The Dow Jones Industrial Average was essentially flat after wavering between small gains and losses, and the Nasdaq fell 0.8%.
+The S&P 500 fell 0.7%, extending its losing streak to a fourth day.
+The Dow Jones Industrial Average lost 0.3% after wavering between small gains and losses, and the Nasdaq composite fell 1%.
+The Dow and Nasdaq have also closed lower the past four trading days.

+Small company stocks also fell, dragging the Russell 2000 index 0.6% lower.
 U.S. bond trading was closed.

 Major indexes are coming off a volatile week where they notched out gains because of an early two-day rally that shielded stocks from several weak days.